lspector/lspector.github.io/publications.md

 ## Conference and Workshop Papers

 Boldi, R., A. Bao, M. Briesch, T. Helmuth, D. Sobania, L. Spector, and A. Lalejini.
 2024.
 Untangling the Effects of Down-Sampling and Selection in Genetic Programming.
-In Artificial Life Conference Proceedings, ALIFE-2024.
+In _Artificial Life Conference Proceedings, ALIFE-2024._

+Ding, L., J. Zhang, J. Clune, L. Spector, and J. Lehman.
+2024.
+Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization.
+In _Proceedings of The Forty-first International Conference on Machine Learning, ICML-2024_.

 Ding, L., E. Pantridge, and L. Spector.
 2023.
 Probabilistic Lexicase Selection.
 In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '23)_.
 Association for Computing Machinery, New York, NY, USA, 1073–1081. ([pdf](https://doi.org/10.1145/3583131.3590375); [preprint pdf](https://arxiv.org/abs/2305.11681))